chigix/sublime-php-connector/readme.md

 * Thoroughly individual php interpretor embedded
 * Accelerate Communication between PYTHON and PHP.
 * Rewrite Markdown building script for the new version.
 * Improve the whole framework upon php with Data Model and Command Manager.

 ## For Developers

-Defaultly, All commands defination were in `sublime_php_command\Commands\` and the `Chigi.phpconnector-commands` file in the root directory of `sublime_php_command`, and every execute class should under a unique namespace and within a method called `run`.
+Defaultly, All commands defination were in `sublime_php_command\Commands\` and the `Chigi.phpconnector-commands` file in the root directory of `sublime_php_command`, and every execute class should be under a unique namespace and within a method called `run`.

 Demos are in the `sublime_php_command\Commands\Chigi\`, so as you can see, their namespace was `Chigi`.